kennedykiley/Run3-HCAL-LLP-Statistics/README.md

 git checkout -b <your branch name>
 ```

-## Run

 On every login:
 ```
 cd CMSSW_14_1_0_pre4/src
 cmsenv
 cd HiggsAnalysis/CombinedLimit/Run3-HCAL-LLP-Statistics
 ```

+## Run Combine Wrapper

+The script `combine_wrapper.py` takes several inputs, including a template datacard (see `templates/`) and an input signal file.

 List input options in the combine wrapper:
 ```
 python3 combine_wrapper.py -h
 ```
-Run example: this takes an input signal file and runs over multiple ctau target points, which are hardcoded in `combine_wrapper.py`.
+Example: This takes an input signal file and runs over multiple ctau target points, which are hardcoded in `combine_wrapper.py`.
 You must specify a filetag and signal point ctau (it is absolutely critical that the source ctau be correct).
 Optional arguments are the inclusive and depth score cuts that define the signal region.
 ```
 python3 combine_wrapper.py -t templates/v1/datacard_TEMPLATE.txt -i /eos/cms/store/group/phys_exotica/HCAL_LLP/MiniTuples/v4.1/minituple_HToSSTo4B_125_50_CTau3000_scores.root --filetag HToSSTo4B_125_50 --ctau 3000 --incl-score 0.9 --depth-score 0.8
 ```